 Interestingly, the modified CRMs turn out to be about one order-of-magnitude faster than the FP method with mean runtimes 0.92±1.15 min for C-CRM and 0.49±0.53 min, for S-CRM.
 The FP technique is a widely-accepted population-balance model [53, 96], with an ability to preserve the two properties, population and mass.
 The MATLAB code for solving this model was already verified against analytical solutions of the population balance given for different initial conditions [40].
 Here the FP method which is inherently a PBM yields a fairly low average absolute mass balance error (3.9×10-2 %).
 However, the proposed models of the present study which are inherently mass-balance models show even lower absolute mass balance errors; 4.2×10-6 % and 1.1×10-5 %, for C-CRM and S-CRM models, respectively, suggesting that the use of mass balance in modelling aggregation not only leads to a more efficient simulation but also enhances the accuracy.

 It should be noted that based on the current formulation of CRM models, the outcomes might be dependent on the particle size grid configuration such as the maximum number of size classes.
 A maximum number of 100 size classes may be recommended as a standard that is sufficient to capture PSD evolutions in the environmental systems, and thus this can be fixed as part of the model.
 We further investigated the influence of the number of size classes on model results.
-The outcomes presented in Figs. S4 and S5, revealed that for both C-CRM and S-CRM at high aggregation rates the dependence on the number of bins is not significant while at low aggregation rates this dependency is considerable.
+The outcomes presented in Figs. S6 and S7, revealed that for both C-CRM and S-CRM at high aggregation rates the dependence on the number of bins is not significant while at low aggregation rates this dependency is considerable.
 Further, we fitted the S-CRM model to the analytical solution results of the Smoluchowski model.
-As shown in Fig. S6, this investigation revealed that there is a log linear relationship between the adjusted S-CRM rate constant and the number of size classes in all cases, suggesting that the impact of number of size classes can be offset from the aggregation rate constants in future studies.
-It should be noted that the impact of variation in particle size grid configuration causing changes in the aggregation constant fitted to the analytical solution might also arise from simplifying assumptions of the analytical solution and possible numerical inaccuracies of any given numerical approaches in certain configurations of the particle size grid [40, 53].
+As shown in Fig. S8, this investigation revealed that there is a log linear relationship between the adjusted S-CRM rate constant and the number of size classes in all cases, suggesting that the impact of number of size classes can be offset from aggregation rate constants in future studies.
+As already mentioned in Section 4.1 the impact of variation in particle size grid configuration causing changes in the aggregation constant fitted to the analytical solution might also arise from simplifying assumptions of the analytical solution and possible numerical inaccuracies of any given numerical approaches in certain configurations of the particle size grid [40, 53].
 Such factors can deviate the trends of aggregation constants of numerical models from that of analytical approach whereas consistent trends are obtained across different numerical methods.

 Conclusions